Police-Data-Accessibility-Project/pdap.io/README.md

 VITE_API_KEY=key_from_pdap_staff
 VITE_API_URL=https://data-sources-v2.pdap.dev/api # Or 'https://data-sources-v2.pdap.dev/api' for the prod DB, or 'http://localhost:5000' if you're working with the API locally.

-# V2 feature flags - these are temporary.
+# V2 feature flags - these are **temporary**.
 They should be set to "enabled" for development.
 VITE_V2_FEATURE_ENHANCED_SEARCH=enabled
 VITE_V2_FEATURE_AUTHENTICATE=enabled
 VITE_V2_FEATURE_CREATE_RECORDS=enabled